some of my evaluative patterns

 Characters will often make references to things that have happened to

-is talking about in making such a reference, we have the sense that the
+character is talking about in making such a reference, we have the sense

 (A corollary to this is that references to earlier moments in a story